maxdemaio/max-nextjs/data/blog/machine-language.md

 ## Input/Output

 Computers have input and output devices.
 For example, a keyboard can enter inputs and a screen can display outputs.
 I/O devices get data from users and display data to them.
-That's why coding applications is so rewarding.
-You can manipulate the computer to do what you'd like!
+That's why coding applications is so rewarding. we can manipulate the computer to do what we'd like!
 Controlling the I/O beast, aka the computer.

 So, how would we manipulate the screen?
 We can use a screen memory map/matrix.
 This is a designated area of the RAM.
 The physical display unit will refresh many times per second from the memory map.
 If we change these bits, we can change the display.